jarmen423/jarmen423/README.md

 - [mutdashboard.com](https://mutdashboard.com) - unofficial Madden Ultimate Team auction house companion
 - [agentmemorylabs.com](https://agentmemorylabs.com) - unified Multi-modal scale to zero graph-backed time aware memory layer for all your ai agents. supports image, audio, and video memory.
 - [voice-computer-use-agent](https://github.com/jarmen423/voice-computer-use-agent) - turns any ai agent into a local computer use agent optionally fully controlled by your voice input
-- [dictate.agentmemorylabs.com](https://dictate.agentmemorylabs.com) - free to use speech to text tool with translation, translation, customizable formatting.
+- [Dictate](https://dictate.agentmemorylabs.com) - free to use speech to text tool with translation, translation, customizable formatting.
 - radiology-ai-video - input patient MRI report -> output avatar video that explains the report in patient friendly manner
 - 3d-render-radiology - input MRI/CT scan output 3D model of that specific patient's scan - built on TotalSegmentator
 - [tui-md-editor](https://github.com/jarmen423/tui-md-editor) - fork of Frogmouth - terminal based markdown viewer and editor
--
+- [web-capture-extension](https://catpure.agentmemorylabs.com) - Free to use Chrome extension to help you capture any webpages, information, or documentation as clean markdown / screenshots -> single pdf: Great for feeding knowledge into your agents / LLMs!